Under the Australian Consumer Law, certain consumer guarantees apply automatically, including that a service will be done with due care and skill.

 - get it fixed by someone else and recover the costs, or

 - cancel the contract and pay a reasonable amount for the work done, or seek a partial refund of money already paid.

 This consumer guarantee does not apply to insurance contracts.

-If there is a problem with a service, or if you are having a dispute with the supplier, view our Resolve your problem or complaint section.
+If there is a problem with a service, or if you are having a dispute with the supplier, view Resolve your problem or complaint.